-The SMC also helps scientists to achieve recognition and acknowledgement from their peers and institutions for the work they do to improve public understanding of science, particularly on the most challenging topics.
-This may include writing citations or personal recommendations when appropriate.
+Finally, on a more informal level, the SMC provides direct day-to-day help to scientists who want help getting their work into the media, with the press officers frequently advising academics on press matters even when they don't fall directly into our core work.
+We also help scientists achieve recognition and acknowledgement from their peers and institutions for the work they do to improve public understanding of science, particularly on the most challenging topics.
+This ranges from writing citations and supporting nominations to providing personal recommendations when appropriate.